 You’ve got this!

-Just one last bit of advice before we send you out there, remember that it’s good practice to readdress your list on a quarterly basis.
-Things can change quickly in the world of Google and reevaluating your keywords is a good way to ensure you make it to the top and stay there.
+Just one last bit of advice before sending you out there, remember that it’s good practice to readdress your list every quarter.
+Things can change quickly in the world of Google, and reevaluating your keywords is a good way to ensure you make it to the top and stay there.